Introduction to Autism Spectrum Disorders

 - Social – interacting with other people

-- Communication – conveying ideas through words, gestures, or other means
+- Communication – conveying ideas through words, gestures, or other means and understanding others’ communication

 - Verbal cognition – problem solving using verbal concepts